 Change of polyethylene, synovectomy, microorganism specific systemic antibiotics and repetitive arthroscopic lavage of the knee failed to control the infection.

 Because of the knee stiffness and the compromised soft tissue condition, a revision TKR was not deemed appropriate so decision was made to treat infection with knee fusion.

 In order to preserve the length of the leg, a two-stage approach with the induced-membrane-technique was implemented.
-First stage, the implants were removed, necrotic and infected bone was excised and the knee was temporarily fused with a long Trigen nail.
+First stage, the implants were removed, necrotic and infected bone was excised, and the knee was temporarily fused with a long Trigen nail.
 Normal length was preserved and the bone void filled with a PMMA spacer.
 Systemic antibiotics were administered.
-Second stage was conducted 3 months later, after clinical control of infection and normalisation of CRP and ESR values.
-The nail was exchanged to an osteobridge nail and bone graft was harvested with Reamer– Irrigator–Aspirator from the contralateral femur.
+Second stage was conducted 3 months later, after clinical control of infection and normalization of CRP and ESR values.
+The nail was exchanged to an osteobridge nail and bone graft was harvested with Reamer–Irrigator–Aspirator from the contralateral femur.

 7 months post-operatively, the infection remained controlled, the bone had consolidated and the patient had returned to daily activities without significant restrictions or symptoms.
 2 years post-operatively, no recurrence of infection had occurred.